mlncn/mlncn.github.com/_drafts/2012-xx-xx-origins-of-activore.md

 Brian Dominick came to <a href="http://agaric.com/">Agaric</a> in the beginning of January 2012, and led us on our best year for revenues, ever.
 Agaric, founded in 2006, is a web development shop organized as a collective of equal worker-owners.
 Brian joined in large part because of his interest in structuring egalitarian organizations.

+Wesley Adam Shaffer came to my house as a couchsurfer organizing the travel (and place to stay, which is where my house came in) for classical concert pianist <a href="http://elena-ulyanova.com/">Elena Ulyanova</a>.
+He is also co-founder of Life Long Solutions, a fitness equipment supply and distribution company that owns a gym of its own.

 I have always wanted to help people gain the most power possible over our own lives.
 I have also always believed that a for-profit isn't how to do it.

 A self-coordinated movement of millions is harder to start than a business that helps people.